isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-trans-config-file/t-edit-trans-config-file.md

       <ul id="ul_6BC86CCB1FC447ACAC4045E08C8EF8F8">
          <li id="li_2151B3F7FAD54F38B6C33E25CDCACBBE"> January 1 2013 HH:MM:SS EDT </li>
          <li id="li_CA1BB675C1244104915FB9ED96A3013D"> Jan 1 2013 HH:MM:SS GMT </li>
       </ul> </p> <p> For example, specifying July 29 2013 00:00:00 EDT as the <span class="wintitle"> Start Time </span> includes data starting from July 29, 2013, at 12:00:00 AM EDT. </p> <p> You must specify a time zone.
 The time zone does not default to GMT if not specified.
-For a list of time zone abbreviations supported by data workbench Server, see <a href="../../../home/c-dataset-const-proc/c-time-zone.md#concept-9b540ec3e770490d94e9d5a985765477" format="dita" scope="local"> Time Zone Codes </a>. </p> <p> <p>Note:  If you specify a value for Start Time, a parameter named Start Time is set and applied throughout the transformation phase of dataset construction.
-For information about parameters, see <a href="../../../home/c-dataset-const-proc/c-dataset-inc-files/c-def-param-dataset-inc-files/c-def-param-dataset-inc-files.md#concept-5ad06acc8dc44bf2a99643fafdd56b50" format="dita" scope="local"> Defining Parameters in Dataset Include Files </a>. </p> </p> </td>
+For a list of time zone abbreviations supported by data workbench Server, see <a href="../../../home/c-dataset-const-proc/c-time-zone.md#concept-9b540ec3e770490d94e9d5a985765477"> Time Zone Codes </a>. </p> <p> <p>Note:  If you specify a value for Start Time, a parameter named Start Time is set and applied throughout the transformation phase of dataset construction.
+For information about parameters, see <a href="../../../home/c-dataset-const-proc/c-dataset-inc-files/c-def-param-dataset-inc-files/c-def-param-dataset-inc-files.md#concept-5ad06acc8dc44bf2a99643fafdd56b50"> Defining Parameters in Dataset Include Files </a>. </p> </p> </td>
    </tr>
    <tr>
       <td colname="col1"> Transformations </td>
       <td colname="col2"> Optional.
 Adobe recommends defining transformations for the transformation phase of dataset construction in one or more <span class="wintitle"> Transformation Dataset Include </span> files.
-For information, see <a href="../../../home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-trans-dataset-inc-files.md#concept-c64aa78ed9ce40b8a0f4932c82ff5ace" format="dita" scope="local"> Transformation Dataset Include Files </a>. </td>
+For information, see <a href="../../../home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-trans-dataset-inc-files.md#concept-c64aa78ed9ce40b8a0f4932c82ff5ace"> Transformation Dataset Include Files </a>. </td>
    </tr>
    <tr>
       <td colname="col1"> Time Zone </td>
       <td colname="col2"> <p>Time zone of the dataset profile.
 Time zones are used for time conversions and for creating time dimensions.
-See <a href="../../../home/c-dataset-const-proc/c-trans-config-file/c-spec-trans-param/c-time-zones.md#concept-9cf16b1cb4874f7d85e1dd950fdb4956" format="dita" scope="local"> Time Zones </a>. </p> <p> <p>Note:  When defined in the <span class="filepath"> Log Processing.cfg </span> file, the Time Zone parameter is used for time conversions only. </p> </p> </td>
+See <a href="../../../home/c-dataset-const-proc/c-trans-config-file/c-spec-trans-param/c-time-zones.md#concept-9cf16b1cb4874f7d85e1dd950fdb4956"> Time Zones </a>. </p> <p> <p>Note:  When defined in the <span class="filepath"> Log Processing.cfg </span> file, the Time Zone parameter is used for time conversions only. </p> </p> </td>
    </tr>
    </tbody>
    </table>